-To experience many of Clinton Hill's amazing restaurants, you'll need to make your way to Myrtle and Dekalb Avenues.
+To experience many of Clinton Hill's excellent restaurants, you'll need to make your way to Myrtle and Dekalb Avenues.

 Other great spots are Greene Avenue, Grand Ave, and Fulton Street to get your eating and drinking fill.

-Clinton Hill falls primarily within the borders of school geographical district 13, although a small chunk does fall within district 14.
+Clinton Hill falls primarily within the borders of school district 13, although a small chunk falls within District 14.

-Although PS 11 is the largest of the elementary schools, it still maintains a great student to teacher ratio and continues to produce consistently high test scores.
+Although PS 11 is the largest of the elementary schools, it still maintains a great student-to-teacher ratio and consistently produces high test scores.

-While PS 20 is technically housed in Fort Greeene, it also serves some of Clinton Hill that falls within its zoning district.
+While PS 20 is technically housed in Fort Greene, it also serves some of Clinton Hill that falls within its zoning district.

-Because of the small number of public schools in the area, there are a fair amount of charter school filling the need in the neighborhood.
+Because of the small number of public schools in the area, there is a fair amount of charter schools filling the need in the neighborhood.

 The newest comer is Brooklyn Prospect Charter School's Clinton Hill campus for its middle school, slated for a brand new building at 300 Fulton Street.